Minkowski Spacetime and QED from Ontology of Time: Obligations of a Fundamental Theory

-Thus if physical entities that are considered to be fundamental, they can not be directly measured, since this would require constants of motion from ``more'' fundamental entities.
-But then the more fundamental variable could not be measured etcpp.
-It is impossible to assign physical meaning to truely fundamental dynamical variables.
+There is no doubt that we can measure distances and angles {\it since we have rods and goniometers}.
+Hence space (or spacetime, respectively) is not fundamental.
+Spacetime is a construction for our theoretical needs - it is not itself a ``thing'' but a formalism to express the relations between things.
+This is not to say that spacetime does not ``exist''.
+If things exist and relations between things exist, then we can speak of the space that exists.
+However it is {\it not fundamental}, which basically means that it can be {\it derived}.
+To say this implies the obligation to derive the dimensionality of spacetime, the Lorentz transformations and the role played by electrodynamics, i.e. the speed of light.
+We shall argue that spacetime is based on the isomorphism of a Lie algebra with (reps of) real Clifford algebras $Cl(N-1,1)$.
+The ``perception'' of spacetime is a result of pattern recognition in loose analogy to the perception of acoustic signals in terms of sound and music~\footnote{ We should be aware that ``physically'' there are just wavelike density fluctuations in air.
+It is our mind that {\it processes} the perceived data and interprets them as sound, language or music.
+This interpretation is indeed adequate.
+Nevertheless it remains an interpretation.}.
+Our ansatz is based on a list of fundamental and abstract variables, the values of which can not be directly measured.
+Such a measurement would require constants of motion from ``more'' fundamental entities.
+But then the more fundamental variables could not be measured, etc. Hence it is impossible to directly assign physical meaning to the fundamental dynamical variables.
 In this respect fundamental variables are not identical to degrees of freedom (DOFs) in classical mechanics as DOFs are usually assumed to be measurable at least in principle.
-But in most other aspects fundamental variables are similar to (DOFs) in classical mechanics and this includes the possibility of a classical description of the dynamics of these variables.
+But in most other aspects fundamental variables are similar to (DOFs) in classical mechanics and at first sight there is no reason to refuse the possibility of a classical description of the dynamics of these variables.

-All fundamental variables are of the same type.
-As long as we have no forceful argument to introduce different types of variables, Ockham's razor requires them to be all ontologically identical.
-We might compare this to the bits or bytes in a computer RAM: They are all equal.
-They only differ by their address, i.e. by their position in address space.
-Hence all fundamental variables are either all real or all imaginary.
-The latter might be preferable to reflect their unmeasurability, however as long as there is no need to introduce the concept of complex numbers, Ockham's razor demands to stay with reals~\cite{imag,imag2}.

-One might think of fundamental variables as pure pieces of information but we prefer the term ``variables'' as this name best expresses the fundamental commitment of existence to variation.
-And in this respect variables are intrinsically different from ``bits'': fundamental variables do not stop varying.